-- ✓ Implementation of ESMP and related management plans and fulfillment of all commitments within the scope of ESCP - ✓ Sharing the ESMP and management plans with the Contractor, guiding the Contractor in preparing the implementation plans, approving these plans - ✓ Updating the ESMP when necessary and sharing additional commitments with the Contractor - ✓ Employment of competent EHS staff and external experts to work under the project - ✓ Providing EHS trainings to all Project staff - ✓ Environmental review, monitoring and audits related to ESMP practices, evaluation of results - ✓ Auditing contractor activities in line with ESMP requirements - Ensuring compliance with project standards, making necessary emergency corrections in case of noncompliance - Stopping work in any situation that threatens environment and human health and safety - ✓ Providing follow-up and analysis of environmental and social accidents - Ensuring stakeholder participation, implementing the grievance mechanism, ensuring continuous information transfer through open communication - ✓ Promptly notify the Bank of any incident or accident related to the Project which has, or is likely to have, a significant adverse effect on the environment, the affected communities, the public or workers including but not limited to; incidents and accidents encountered during construction works, environmental spills, etc. - ✓ Provide sufficient detail regarding the incident or accident, findings of the Root Cause Analysis (RCA), indicating immediate measures or corrective actions taken or that are planned to be taken to address it, compensation paid, and any information provided by any contractor and supervision consultant, as appropriate.
-Ensure the incident report is in line with the World Bank's Environment and Social Incidence Response Toolkit (ESIRT). - Subsequently, as per the Bank's request, prepare a report on the incident or accident and propose any measures to prevent its recurrence. - ✓ Coordination of the actions and assessments if a change due to engineering/design changes, route/location changes, applicable legislation changes related to environmental and social issues, authority provision changes, any new environmental/social data is introduced, construction/operation strategy changes or stakeholders influence the project.
+GDII PIU Implementation of ESMP and related management plans and fulfillment of all commitments within the scope of ESCPP Sharing the ESMP and management plans with the Contractor, guiding the Contractor in preparing the implementation plans, approving these plans Updating the ESMP when necessary and sharing additional commitments with the Contractor Employment of competent EHS staff and external experts to work under the project Providing HSE trainings to all Project staff Environmental review, monitoring and audits related to ESMP practices, evaluation of results Auditing contractor activities in line with ESMP requirements ./ Ensuring compliance with project standards, making necessary emergency corrections in case of noncompliance.
+Stopping work in any situation that threatens environment and human health and safety Providing follow-up and analysis of environmental and social accidents Ensuring stakeholder participation, implementing the grievance mechanism, ensuring continuous information transfer through open communication Promptly notify the Bank of any incident or accident related to the Project which has, or is likely to have, a significant adverse effect on the environment, the affected communities, the public or workers including but not limited to; incidents and accidents encountered during construction works, environmental spills, etc. Provide sufficient detail regarding the incident or accident, findings of the Root Cause Analysis (RCA), indicating immediate measures or corrective actions taken or that are planned to be taken to address it, compensation paid, and any information provided by any contractor and supervision consultant, as appropriate.
+Ensure the incident report is in line with the World Bank's Environment and Social Incidence Response Toolkit (ESIRT).
+Subsequently, as per the Bank's request, prepare a report on the incident or accident and propose any measures to prevent its recurrence.
+Construction Contractor Fulfillment of all requirements of the ESMP and management plans ~ Implementation of additional commitments determined by GDII Ensuring compliance with project standards, obtaining all relevant permits and licenses √ Monitoring construction activities (including subcontractor activities) and taking measures within the ~ scope of the ESMP Development of implementation and monitoring plans / procedures in line with the ESMP structure, implementation after the approval of GDII Employment of competent EHS staff within the scope of the project Providing the necessary trainings to the contractor and sub-contractor staff on environmental and social issues Providing follow-up and analysis of environmental and social accidents Environmental inspections, monitoring and audits related to ESMP practices, reporting to GDII Prompt notification of accident and incidents and keeping an incident register at construction site throughout the Project life.